Cornell-MAE-UG/fa25-portfolio-mp2279-gif/_projects/2025-linear-actuator.md

 image: /assets/images/linear_actuator_sketch.JPG
 ---

 As part of a class project, I was asked to design a frame/mechanism that can lift the maximum possible weight to the maximum possible height, all while staying within a 2D design space of 150 cm long and 50 cm tall.
 The frame needed to consist of a rigid bar of fixed length, a linear actuator, and 3 pin supports (2 of which need to be mounted on the ground).
-As an addition to this assignment, I will then look at the design with a non-rigid beam and do beam bending analysis, ultimately choosing a material type and beam shape to satisfy the condition that beam deflection cannot be greater than 2% of its length while still being as mass efficient as possible.
+As an addition to this assignment, I will look at the design with a non-rigid beam and do beam bending analysis, ultimately choosing a material type and beam shape to satisfy the condition that beam deflection cannot be greater than 2% of its length while still being as mass efficient as possible.
 Additionally, I will conduct a beam buckling analysis on this design.

 Here is my sketch design at the maximum linear actuator extension: